OML-Team/open-metric-learning/pipelines/README.md

 Others, like a trainer or a metrics calculator will stay there anyway, but you can change their behaviour via config as well.

-Let's say, you work with one of the Pipelines, and it assumes that a extractor must be a successor of [IExtractor](https://open-metric-learning.readthedocs.io/en/latest/contents/interfaces.html#iextractor) interface.
+Let's say, you work with one of the Pipelines, and it assumes that an extractor must be a successor of [IExtractor](https://open-metric-learning.readthedocs.io/en/latest/contents/interfaces.html#iextractor) interface.
 You have two options if you want to use another extractor:
 * You can check the existing successors of `IExtractor` in the library and pick one of them;